 In recognition of Social Work Month, NASW members will receive 20% off the retail price ($39.99) of Social Work Speaks, 10th Edition, March 1-March 31, 2015!
 Members can call 800-227-3590 using code WSWM15 to receive the discount.

-The ninth edition of Social Work Speaks presents, in one comprehensive and unabridged collection, the policy statements adopted by the NASW Delegate Assembly in 2011.
-The Delegate Assembly, NASW's key policymaking body, meets every three years.
-Social Work Speaks is the result of the Delegate Assembly's systematic approach to policy development and guides NASW's advocacy efforts in social policy.
+The 10th edition of Social Work Speaks is a comprehensive and unabridged collection of policies adopted and revised by the NASW Delegate Assembly in 2014.
+The Delegate Assembly, NASW's key policy-making body, meets every three years.
+The policy statements set the parameters for NASW's positions and actions on a broad range of public policy and professional issues.

-Social Work Speaks is a first-rate introductory social policy text that will spark dynamic and valuable debates on public policy and the role of social work in affecting social changes.
+Social Work Speaks is an unrivaled reference tool that represents the collective thinking of thousands of experienced social workers from all fields of practice.
+It is a first-rate introductory social policy text that will spark dynamic and valuable debates on public policy and the role of social work in effecting social change.

 This edition includes 20 revised and expanded policy statements on topics ranging from affirmative action and early childhood care to health care and women's issues.
 All of the revised policy statements were last updated in 2005.

 Social workers who want to be informed and involved in policy analysis, advocacy for social policies, or the formulation of future policy statements will find the 10th edition of Social Work Speaks a useful volume.